whiteribbonalliance/dashboard-front/README.md

 There is also a manual Google App Engine deployment file set up in `app.yaml`.
 You can deploy manually from the command line using `gcloud app deploy app.yaml` (you must directly include the env variables in `app.yaml`).
-You need to install Google Cloud CLI (Command Line Interface) and be authenticated on the Google Cloud Platform service account
+You need to install Google Cloud CLI (Command Line Interface) and be authenticated on the Google Cloud Platform service account.

 ## Deployment to Azure Web Apps